MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/isam-integration/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
-IBM Security Access Manager can be used in the DMZ to protect MobileFirst mobile application traffic.
+IBM Security Access Manager can be used in the DMZ to protect {{ site.data.keys.product_adj }} mobile application traffic.

-It can be used as a security gateway to protect mobile application traffic initiated by MobileFirst application.
+It can be used as a security gateway to protect mobile application traffic initiated by {{ site.data.keys.product_adj }} application.
 Such traffic can be protected by preventing data from being altered, authenticating users and allowing only authorised users to access the enterprise applications.

 IBM Security Access Manager can be used in different ways within an organisation's network to protect enterprise resources.
 It can be placed in the DMZ so that it acts as a front-end, reverse proxy and a security gateway.

-> This article assumes prior knowledge of other MobileFirst features, such as challenge handlers.
+> This article assumes prior knowledge of other {{ site.data.keys.product_adj }} features, such as challenge handlers.
 It also assumes that IBM Security Access Manager is installed and IBM Security Access Manager for Web configured and Reverse Proxy Instance created.

 ## Supported versions
-This pattern and the samples are designed to work with MobileFirst Foundation 8.0.
+This pattern and the samples are designed to work with {{ site.data.keys.product }} 8.0.
 The supported platforms currently are Android and iOS, both native and Cordova-based.

-This also requires MobileFirst to run on an application server that supports LTPA tokens.
+This also requires {{ site.data.keys.product }} to run on an application server that supports LTPA tokens.

 > NOTE: Native Android apps are supported on IBM Security Access Manager version 9.0.2 onwards.
-The older versions of Security Access Manager tokenise the authentication header, causing the MobileFirst Foundation's Android SDK to fail.
+The older versions of Security Access Manager tokenise the authentication header, causing the {{ site.data.keys.product }}'s Android SDK to fail.
 The iOS and Cordova SDKs are not affected by this.
 This issue has been rectified in IBM Security Access Manager 9.0.2.

 ## Flow
 ### Initial flow